NealMatta/udemy-react-2023-playground/10 Advanced State Management with Context useReducer/notes.md

 -   It's part of but not the entire solution to prop drilling
 -   Basically, it's using the children prop in components.
 Take a look at the shop JSX file dor an example

+# 165 - Introducing the Context API

+-   You create a context value and then wrap that around the entire app
+    -   It can be connected to state so you wouldn't need to pass the value via prop